0verloader/Vmap/README.md

 How does Vmap do
 ---

-Vmap uses parallel threading to connect to multiple ports to the target.
+Vmap uses parallel threading to connect to multiple ports of the target.
 If a connection is successful it means that the port is open.
 Otherwise it is closed.

 ---